Custom-Elements/ui-stat-value/README.md

 ### valueProperties

 An array of data properties for the Y-axis values.
-Will generate multi-series data with a legend
+Will generate multi-series data with a legend.
+If you specify multiple properties here, the `function` attribute will be applied to each series first, and then to the collection of resulting values.
+Rolling up the roll ups as it were.
+If you want to hide the primary metric, set the `function` attribute to `none`

 ### limit